The Blue Train: Cape Town to Pretoria

 - All credit card surcharges and complimentary delivery of your travel documents

-Board a flight from London Heathrow and fly overnight to Cape Town.
-On arrival, a private transfer will be waiting to transport you to the Victoria and Alfred Hotel (or similar) on the famous Victoria and Alfred Waterfront, where you have a 4-night stay.
+On arrival in Cape Town, a private transfer will be waiting to transport you to the Victoria and Alfred Hotel (or similar) on the famous Victoria and Alfred Waterfront, where you have a 4-night stay.

 Settle in and relax before heading out in the evening for dinner in one of the many restaurants this area of Cape Town has to offer.